GigaCheck: Detecting LLM-generated Content via Object-Centric Span Localization: Related Works

 \subsection{Transformer-based detection models}

-DETR~\cite{DETR} is an end-to-end object detector based on transformers.
-DETR-like architectures have proven effectiveness not only in object detection tasks \cite{zong2023detrs, hou2024relation, huang2022monodtr}, but also in other tasks such as video action detection \cite{zhang2021temporal} and moment retrieval \cite{QVHighlights, moon2023correlation, 2410.01615}, where it is used to find temporal intervals in videos corresponding to a given text query.
-Inspired by these works, we propose to use a detection transformer model to detect 1D intervals in texts.
+DETR~\citep{DETR} is an end-to-end object detector based on transformers.
+DETR-like architectures have proven effectiveness in object detection \citep{zong2023detrs, hou2024relation, huang2022monodtr} and related tasks like video action detection \citep{zhang2021temporal} and moment retrieval \citep{QVHighlights, moon2023correlation, 2410.01615}, where it is used to find temporal intervals in videos corresponding to a given text query.
+Inspired by these works, we propose to use a detection transformer model to perform span-level detection in texts.